RepoDynamics/PyPackIT/docs/website/source/index.md

 :text-align: center
 :class-img-top: dark-light icon-image

-Check out our blog to stay up to date with the latest news, announcements, and developments of the {{pp_meta.name}} project.
+Check out our blog to stay up to date with the latest announcements and developments of the {{pp_meta.name}} project.
-The news section keeps you informed about {{pp_meta.name}}'s new releases, and their new features, bug fixes, and enhancements that make your software development process even smoother.
+This section keeps you informed about {{pp_meta.name}}'s new releases with detailed changelogs, and provides insights into the project's roadmap and the team's plans for the future of {{pp_meta.name}}.
-Being the main source of information about {{pp_meta.name}}'s latest developments, this section is a full-fledged blog with RSS feed support that you can subscribe to, so you never miss out on any important updates.
+Being the main source of information about {{pp_meta.name}}'s latest developments, the news section is a full-fledged blog with RSS feed support that you can subscribe to, so you never miss out on any important updates.
-It also provides insights into the project's roadmap, and the team's plans for the future of {{pp_meta.name}}.
 :::

 :::{card} Contribute: Join the Community